camgunz/d2k/doc/style_guide.md

 While many argue that consistency, rather than a specific style, is the real goal, I disagree: consistently unreadable and confusing is still unreadable and confusing.
-Therefore, I provide these style guidelines which set out the format in which D2k source is to be formatted.
+Therefore, I provide these style guidelines which set out the format in which D2K source is to be formatted.

 ## General Guidelines

 First, some general guidelines.

+### Clarity

+Clarity is paramount.
+Unless your code is in an extremely hot path (rendering, for example), losing a few cycles to clarity is a clear win.
+Use verbose variable names.
+Be obvious in your intent.
+Strive to do only a single thing per line.

 ### Reformatting

-As a derivative of PrBoom+, D2K has accepted contributions from numerous contributors over its storied lifespan, many of which have different code styles.
+As a derivative of PrBoom+, D2K has accepted contributions from numerous contributors over its storied lifespan, many of whom have different code styles.
 Going forward, contributions should be formatted according to this style guide, but existing code should be properly reformatted whenever it is found.
 Some projects advise against formatting-only changes; this is not one